 Analyze the performance of your page

-To be able to quantify the results of your actions, use the statistics on your company page: this will allow you to know if your page is viewed and if your publications are clicked.
-So many valuable tools to be able to optimize your presence on LinkedIn.
+To be able to quantify the result of your actions, use the statistics of your company page: this will allow you to know if your page is seen if your publications are clicked.
+These are all valuable tools to be able to optimize your presence on LinkedIn.

 Use sponsored posts